Thunder25Beast/torsion-diffusion-protein-gen/README.md

 *   NumPy

 ### Running the Code
-The core implementation is contained in the Jupyter Notebook `iter1.ipynb`.
+The core implementation is contained in the Jupyter Notebook `model.ipynb`.

 1. Clone the repository:
     ```bash